I Am What I Am

-One of Max's last actions in the movie Bent is taking off his shirt and replacing it with a blood stained shirt with a pink triangle sewn onto it, to finally show pride in himself against the nazis.
+- One of Max's last actions in the movie Bent is taking off his shirt and replacing it with a blood stained shirt with a pink triangle sewn onto it, to finally show pride in himself against the nazis.

-That's the main motive behind A Better Tomorrow.
+- That's the main motive behind A Better Tomorrow.
 Initially, Mark is convinced that gangsters like him can't really change their ways and run an honest life, and at one point even scolds about it his former boss Ho, who is trying to do just that.
 But later on, Mark acknowledges the fact that only by taking their destinies straight in their hands, people can really call themselves free, and even ends up being killed while lecturing Ho's brother (who is a cop and quite the Inspector Javert of the situation) on the goodness of Ho's efforts.

-An unusual villanous example in Kingdom of Heaven: the Templar Grand Master stands dripping blood from men, women and children and stares into the middle distance - "I am what I am... somebody has to be."
+- An unusual villanous example in Kingdom of Heaven: the Templar Grand Master stands dripping blood from men, women and children and stares into the middle distance - "I am what I am... somebody has to be."

 Del: You wanna hurt me?
 Go right ahead if it makes you feel any better.
 I'm an easy target.
 Yeah, you're right, I talk too much.
 I also listen too much.
 I could be a cold-hearted cynic like you... but I don't like to hurt people's feelings.
 Well, you think what you want about me; I'm not changing.
 I like...
 I like me.
 My wife likes me.
 My customers like me.
 'Cause I'm the real article.
 What you see is what you get.

 - Note Del's very brief hesitation before saying "My wife likes me;" it's a beautifully subtle touch from actor John Candy as well as some rather tragic foreshadowing to the reveal that his wife actually passed away years ago.

-Frederick in Young Frankenstein, after confronting his creation, he tells him how wonderful he is and promises to show that to the entire world, embracing his heritage at last.
+- Frederick in Young Frankenstein, after confronting his creation, he tells him how wonderful he is and promises to show that to the entire world, embracing his heritage at last.

-In an episode of Red Dwarf, Kryten the android becomes human.
+- In an episode of Red Dwarf, Kryten the android becomes human.
 At first he's thrilled, because mechanoids tend to view humans as awesome.
 As he starts belittling his origins and insulting his spare heads, he starts to realize that he can't change what he is inside; an android who can't tell the difference between Popeye and Descartes.
 Also, it provides this funny moment:

-Lister: What, taking pictures of it and showing it to your mates?
+Human Kryten (Hands Lister a Poloroid photograph of his penis): Is that normal?Lister: What, taking pictures of it and showing it to your mates?
 No, it's not."

-Parodied in The Catherine Tate Show.
+- Parodied in The Catherine Tate Show.
 Jamie, fed up with his grandmother constantly criticising and swearing at people, says in despair "Why are you like this?"
 She responds by launching into a rendition of "I Am What I Am" from La Cage aux Folles.

-Spock throughout Star Trek.
+- Spock throughout Star Trek.
 He even addresses it word-for-word in "This Side of Paradise":